-This article outlines the steps involved in setting up pathology and radiology results importing in Bp Premier.
+This article outlines the steps involved in setting up pathology and imaging results importing in Bp Premier.

 Before you begin

 Before you can set up results importing, you will need to:

 - Install secure messaging software.
 See Set up a messaging provider for more information.

 - Confirm the file paths that are needed by secure messaging or the laboratory to import files into.
 These paths will be created in panel 4: Add download paths.

 Perform the following procedure on the server or workstation you will use to receive incoming results.
 This is usually but not necessarily the Bp Premier server.

 - Select Setup > Configuration from the main Bp Premier screen and select the Results Import tab.